-In practice, anti-poverty targeting can be based on predictions of household living standards, obtained from regressions on observed characteristics, generally based on ordinary least squares estimates (OLS).
-However, the OLS method is anchored on the mean of the dependent variable (e.g., household income) and should provide accurate predictions around this mean only, which is often much higher than the poverty line.
-Then, accuracy loss in predicting the living standards of the poor and near poor may occur.
+In practice, anti-poverty targeting can be based on predictions of household living standards, generally obtained from ordinary least squares (OLS) regressions on observed characteristics.
+However, the OLS method is anchored on the mean of the dependent variable (e.g., household living standard) and should provide accurate predictions around this mean mostly, which is often far from the poverty line.
+Then, the predicted living standards of the poor and near poor may be inaccurate.
+This explains why significant undercoverage of the poor is common (as in Grosh and Baker, 1995).
 This is the case when the mechanisms explaining the living standards of the non-poor differ from those of the poor.
 The latter is expected because poor households differ from other households not only by their capital and skills, but also by their access to social networks and credit possibilities, and by their economic activities.